jupetta29/hirst_painting/README.md

 # Hirst Painting
->

-This project is capable of generating million dollar pieces of artwork.
+> This project is capable of generating million dollar pieces of artwork!

 Extracts colors from an image and creates a Damien Hirst-inspired spot painting.

 ## Installing / Getting started